Below we’ve compiled all the most common technical questions about Kinsta in one place.

 The one exception to this is a multisite install, which we explain in the next question.

 How does Kinsta count multisites?

 Multisite setups are considered one install each.
 For example, you could have one multisite with 10 subsites.
 This is still considered one install because all the subsites in the network share the same core WordPress files and database.

 How much CPU and RAM does each plan have?

 Kinsta utilizes virtual machines in one of Google Cloud Platform’s multiple data centers.
-In available regions, we utilize compute-optimized (C2) virtual machines, which offer the highest per core performance (3.8 GHz) on GCP and are optimized for CPU-intensive workloads like WordPress.
+In available regions, we utilize compute engine general-purpose C3D virtual machines and compute-optimized (C2) virtual machines, which offer the highest per core performance (3.8 GHz) on GCP and are optimized for CPU-intensive workloads like WordPress.